airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 ##### Authentication

-The CDK support token and OAuth2.0 authentication via the `TokenAuthenticator` and `Oauth2Authenticator` classes respectively.
+The CDK supports token and OAuth2.0 authentication via the `TokenAuthenticator` and `Oauth2Authenticator` classes respectively.
 Both authentication strategies are identical in that they place the api token in the `Authorization` header.
 The `OAuth2Authenticator` goes an additional step further and has mechanisms to, given a refresh token, refresh the current access token.
 Note that the `OAuth2Authenticator` currently only supports refresh tokens